By: Dennis Hartmann

 After this configuration, the following process occurs to replicate the database from the publisher to the newly added subscriber:

-1. The subscriber attempts to establish a connection to the publisher database using the
+1. The subscriber attempts to establish a connection to the publisher database using the database management channel.

 2. The publisher verifies the subscriber's authenticity and adds the subscriber's IP address to its dynamic firewall (iptables).